- Class: Mammalia (Mammals)

 A bat-eared fox family has several den holes in its territory, each with many entrances, tunnels, and chambers.
 The foxes' claws are made for digging, and they can create their own burrow or enlarge an empty one made by other wildlife.
 They are even known to use old termite mounds as dens.
 The den is a protected area where the group sleeps and also where the females give birth.
 Predators that prey on bat-eared foxes include eagles, jackals, and hyenas.

 Yes, this fox eats insects, with termites making up to 70 percent of its diet.
 Besides termites, which it licks up from the ground, the bat-eared fox eats dung beetles and their larvae, grasshoppers, scorpions, spiders, millipedes, rodents, lizards, fruits, and eggs.
 But insects make up the main part of its diet.

-Bat-eared foxes at the San Diego Zoo and San Diego Zoo Safari Park receive a fortified meat-based commercial carnivore diet, dog kibble, a small mouse, mealworms, and crickets.
-Keepers say mealworms are their favorite—like fox candy!
+Bat-eared foxes at the San Diego Zoo and San Diego Zoo Safari Park eat a fortified meat-based commercial carnivore diet, dog kibble, a small mouse, mealworms, and crickets.
+Wildlife care specialists say mealworms are their favorite—like fox candy!

 In southern Africa, bat-eared foxes live in pairs along with any pups; in eastern Africa, a fox family may contain an adult male and up to three adult females with their pups.
 No matter where they live, all communicate with each other using their ears and tail; the foxes also use a variety of soft whistles.
 Bat-eared foxes have nine calls; seven of these are low-pitched, only meant for use within the group.
 Adults sometimes scent mark grass or bushes with their urine.